Welcome to Hadassah of Greater Albuquerque

 Most of our notices go out only by email so please let those without email know what will be happening.
 All of our events are open to members, associates and guests.

 The Tuesday Luncheon Group is happy to be having our luncheons at the JCC.
 Lunch is catered by the Rhubarb & Elliott Deli.
-We are planning our next luncheon on March 18th at 11:45.

 Place: Jewish Community Center on Wyoming Avenue

 Please make your reservation by responding to this email or by calling Sandy Hansen at 331-1456

 Menu:Vegetarian and delicious

 "Albuquerque Chapter past president Lisa Lenard-Cook returns to talk about the seeds of her novel DISSONANCE, being reissued by Santa Fe Writers Project in September."

 Dissonance, my first novel, won the Jim Sagel Prize for the Novel while in manuscript.
 After its publication

 by the University of New Mexico Press in 2003, it was selected as a book of the year by such diverse